 Note: These numbers should only be used in an emergency.
 Do not give them to the press, parents or members of the public.

-8. Depending on the scale of the incident, consider assembling an Emergency Management Team to assist with the response.
+8. Depending on the scale of the incident, consider assembling a Resilience and Emergencies Team to assist with the response.

-To provide appropriate support to educational establishments, WSCC has defined the term 'major emergency' as...
+To provide appropriate support to educational establishments, WSCC has defined the term 'serious emergency' as...